-Energy, Mining, Operations, Technology and Innovation, Public Policy / Government Relations, Strategy and Economics, Human Resources and Compensation, EHS, Social Performance Governance, Risk Management, Global Experience, Capital Markets
+Energy, Mining, Operations, Technology and Innovation, Public Policy / Government Relations, Strategy and Economics, Human Resources and Compensation, EHS, Social Performance, Governance, Risk Management, Global Experience, Capital Markets

 Lorraine Mitchelmore has over 30 years' international oil and gas industry experience.
 She most recently served as President and Chief Executive Officer for Enlighten Innovations Inc., a fuel upgrading technology company.
 Prior to Enlighten Innovations Inc., she held progressively senior roles at Royal Dutch Shell.
 Ms. Mitchelmore joined Shell in 2002, becoming President and Country Chair of Shell Canada Limited in 2009, in addition to her role as Executive Vice President of Heavy Oil Americas.
 Prior to joining Shell, she worked with Petro-Canada (now Suncor Energy Inc.), Chevron and BHP Petroleum in the upstream business units in a combination of technical, exploration & development, and commercial roles.
 Ms. Mitchelmore is a director of the Bank of Montreal, Cheniere Energy Inc. and Alberta Investment Management Corporation, and has served on the boards of Shell Canada Limited, the Canada Advisory Board at Catalyst, Inc. and Trans Mountain Corporation.
-Ms. Mitchelmore holds a bachelor's of science (Honours) in geophysics from Memorial University of Newfoundland, a master's of science in geophysics from the University of Melbourne, Australia and a MBA with Distinction from Kingston Business School in London, England.
+Ms. Mitchelmore holds a bachelor's of science in geophysics from Memorial University of Newfoundland, a master's of science in geophysics School in London, England.

-Suncor Board and Board Standing Committees Meeting Meeting Annual Meeting Other Public Attendance Attendance Voting Results Company Boards Board of Directors 10 of 10 100% Votes in Favour Bank of Montreal Year Audit 8 of 8 100% 2023 94.19% Cheniere Energy Inc. Environment, Health, Safety and Sustainable Development (Chair) 4 of 4 100% 2022 95.95% Total Total Value Share Ownership Target of Common Common Common DSUs(4) Common Shares and Share Units Held as at December 31, 2023 Compliance or Shares(3) Shares Shares and Compliance Date(6) DSUs (\$)(5) and DSUs 1 385 52 457 53 842 2 285 593 Target Met at 2.9 x
+Suncor Board and Board Standing Committees Meeting Attendance eting ndance Annual Meeting Voting Results Other Public Company Boards Board of Directors 10 of 10 100% Year Votes in Favour Bank of Montreal Audit 8 of 8 100% 2023 94.19% Cheniere Energy Inc. Environment, Health, Safety and Sustainable Development (Chair) 4 of 4 100% 2022 95.9 95% Common Shares and Share Units Held as at December 31, 2023 ommon hares (3) DSUs (4) Total Common Shares and DSUs Total V of Com Shares DSUs (mon and Share Ownership Target Compliance or Compliance Date (6) 1 385 52 457 53 842 2 285 593 Target Met at 2.9 x